kkarthik100/scrabble/README.md

 scrabble engine, start small first.
 Studying the code here is a good first step.
-More interestingly, if you work in a company as an engineer and conduct technical interviews, you will find quite a few interesting problems that are encountered here, such as computing permutations with repitions, efficient dictionary lookups, efficient move generation and so on.
+More interestingly, if you work in a company as an engineer and conduct technical interviews, you will find quite a few interesting problems that are encountered here, such as computing permutations with repetitions, efficient dictionary lookups, efficient move generation and so on.

 # Contact